cap-js/attachments/README.md

     cf login -a <CF-API> -o <ORG-NAME> -s <SPACE-NAME>
     ```

-2. To bind to the service continue with the steps below.
+2. To bind to the service, continue with the steps below.

     In the project directory, you can generate a new file _.cdsrc-private.json by running: